 10. You should Fire Bad Customers

-Before Twitch grew to become the biggest gaming streaming site online, it had focused on people trying to stream copy written content.
+Before Twitch grew to become the biggest gaming streaming site online, it had focused on people trying to stream copy-written content.
 These users were not turning out to be the right ones.
 Twitch changed its strategy to focus on gaming broadcasters and let go of the other market base.
 In a few years, they were acquired by Amazon for $970 million.

 11. Don’t Attempt Growth With Poor Market Fit

 Chances are that if you attempt to grow your company at this point, you will only have a high churn rate, low retention rate, and huge costs in marketing and advertising.
 If your churn rate is high, then your profits are low.
 If your profits are low, you cannot afford the marketing costs for much longer.
 Eventually, you burn out.
-Find the market fit first then attempt growth methods.
+Find the market fit first then attempt these growth strategies.

 12. Do a Few Things Very Well